CLICK HERE TO GO TO MY REGULAR WEBSITE

 ABOUT THIS WORK...

-To start with, I have called myself an artist ever since I was splashing poster-paint onto construction paper as a preschooler.
-Over the years, my work has moved through very distinct phases shaped by experience, necessity and interest.
+Over the years, my artwork has moved through distinct phases shaped by experience, necessity and interest.

 IN SUM: This recent body of abstract work is about energy: how it moves, resists, and transforms.
 I adhere to the adage: Painting is its own language.
 This work develops through careful attention to what the painting itself demands.
 Structure and spontaneity coexist and inform one another.
 Color functions as force and depth.
 I begin each painting without knowing what it will ask of me and I allow it to develop organically.
 Painting is a joyful and surprising adventure.